HelpBot Assistant

 Render a dialog using utility functions

-The dialog component provides built-in utility functions to render the alert and confirm dialogs with the minimal code.
+The dialog component provides built-in utility functions to render alert and confirm dialogs with minimal code.

-The following options are used as an argument on calling the utility functions:
+The following options are used as arguments when calling the utility functions:

 Options Description

-title Specifies the title of dialog like the header property.
+title Specifies the dialog title similar to the header property.

-content Specifies the value that can be displayed in dialog’s content area like the content property.
+content Specifies the value displayed in the dialog content area similar to the content property.

-isModal Specifies the Boolean value whether the dialog can be displayed as modal or non-modal.
+isModal Specifies whether the dialog is displayed as modal or non-modal.
 For more details, refer to the isModal property.

-position Specifies the value where the alert or confirm dialog is positioned within the document.
-For more details, refer to the position property { X: ‘center’, Y: ‘center’}
+position Specifies where the alert or confirm dialog is positioned within the document.
+For more details, refer to the position property.
+Example: position: { X: 'center', Y: 'center' }.

-isDraggable Specifies the value whether the alert or confirm dialog can be dragged by the user.
+isDraggable Specifies whether the alert or confirm dialog can be dragged by the user.

 showCloseIcon When set to true, the close icon is shown in the dialog component.

-closeOnEscape When set to true, you can close the dialog by pressing ESC key.
+closeOnEscape When set to true, the dialog can be closed by pressing the ESC key.

 animationSettings Specifies the animation settings of the dialog component.

-cssClass Specifies the CSS class name that can be appended to the dialog.
+cssClass Specifies the CSS class name appended to the dialog.

-zIndex Specifies the order of the dialog, that is displayed in front or behind of another component.
+zIndex Specifies the z-index of the dialog, controlling whether it appears in front of or behind other components.

-open Event which is triggered after the dialog is opened.
+open Event that is triggered after the dialog is opened.

-Close Event which is triggered after the dialog is closed.
+close Event that is triggered after the dialog is closed.

 Alert dialog

-An alert dialog box used to display an errors, warnings, and information alerts that needs user awareness.
-The alert dialog is displayed along with the OK button.
-When user clicks on ‘OK’ button, alert dialog will get closed.
+An alert dialog box is used to display errors, warnings, and information that require user awareness.
+The alert dialog is displayed with an OK button.
+When the user clicks the OK button, the alert dialog closes.
 Use the following code to render a simple alert dialog in an application.

 import { Component, OnInit } from '@angular/core';